coderofstuff/kas-demo-tools/README.md

 A bunch of random scripts to demonstrate some functionality of the WASM SDK.

-This not be used for production environments.
+This should not be used for production environments.

 ## Dependency
 - Requires Kaspa WASM SDK